spawnmarvel/quickguides/azure/README.md

 #### Configure management groups

 * Management groups provide a governance scope above subscriptions.
+* Management groups are containers tha can be used to manage access, policy and compliance across multiple subscriptions.
 * If your organization has many Azure subscriptions, you may need a way to efficiently manage access, policies, and compliance for those subscriptions.
 * Organize your resources into a hierarchy for unified policy and access management
 * You can create a hierarchy that applies a policy, for example, which limits VM locations to the West Europe region in the management group called "Corp".